Excessive exposure to loud music may cause damage to your hearing. Remember to give your ears a break. It’s a good idea to wear ear-plugs too.

 If you’ve watched one band from right in front of the PA, try watching the next one from by the mixing position.
 And if you’re determined to spend all day in the Dance Tent or right by the speaker stacks of one of the big stages, get some funky-coloured ear-plugs.
 They are the coolest thing to wear this year: it shows you’re a real music-lover.
 See the Action on Hearing Loss stall next to the Pyramid, and pick up some ear plugs.

 Please don’t bring your own sound system – the Festival has music pretty well covered.
 The campsites are patrolled for rogue systems, which will be confiscated.

-Induction loops are provided for hearing aid users in the Cabaret tent, Theatre tent, Cinema tent, SSS tent and in the Action on Hearing Loss stall (if you face the Pyramid Stage the stall is on the right).
-Look for the T symbol.
+Induction Loops are provided for hearing aid users in the Cabaret tent, Theatre tent, Cinema tent, Access Arrivals Tent and Information Tent at the Meeting Point.
+Customers should look for the T symbol signs.

 Deafzone are onsite providing BSL Interpreters to Deaf festival goers.
 The Deafzone Tent is located by the Meeting Point.

 If you have any enquiries regarding our facilities for D/deaf or hard of hearing Festival-goers please refer to the Festival’s information for deaf customers or e-mail firstname.lastname@example.org.

 A number of performances at the Festival may include the use of strobe, flicker and other lighting effects.
 Some acts may also use lasers, pyrotechnics and other special effects throughout their performance.